 Do you have any questions about PK products that we can answer for you?
 Give us a shout in the comments below – and for some great tips, check out our article about barbecuing essentials!
 Be sure to check out all of Foodal’s BBQ grill guides and reviews here.

 Photos by Mike Quinn, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Isolated product photos courtesy of Portable Kitchen.
-With additional writing by Mike Quinn.
+Originally published on May 5, 2018.
+Last updated on September 27, 2021.
+With additional writing by Mike Quinn and Allison Sidhu.

 About Taylor Shaw-Hamp